starkbank/sdk-clojure/README.md

-# Stark Bank Clojure SDK Beta
+# Stark Bank Clojure SDK

 Welcome to the Stark Bank Clojure SDK!
 This tool is made for Clojure developers who want to easily integrate with our API.